1.6. Reviewing and harmonizing annotation labels

 remap W|Wake|0|SW|SlpStgWake

-special option is the equivalent for alias
+The remap special option is the equivalent for alias but for

 annotation labels.
 (Note: if an alternate annotation itself has a |

-) the entire annotation, as pipes are
+character, you need to quote (") the entire annotation, as pipes are

 used as delimiters in the above.)

-We can check this works as expected (ignoring the Arousal
+We can check this works as expected (ignoring the Arousal annotation in the output here).
+First

-but including the remapping definitions from amaps
+we re-run ANNOTS but including the remapping definitions from amaps:

-luna s1.lst -o out.db @work/data/aux/amaps -s ANNOTS
+luna s1.lst -o out.db @work/data/auxiliary/amaps -s ANNOTS

 destrat out.db +ANNOTS -r ANNOT | cut -f2 | sort | uniq -c